tngotran/visualize-tool-Processing/README.md

+I modified code from this library to my style

 RealtimePlotter
 ===============
 Debugging sensors on a microprocessor can be a hassle and the most used approach is to output the sensor values to a serial monitor.
 I made a realtime plotting tool which is a better and more visual way of doing the same thing.